History of Persian Egypt: Darius I

-Darius ruled from the year 522 to 486 BC.
+Darius the Great ruled from the year 522 to 486 BC.
 The main legacy of this ruler can be seen in the building projects he commissioned (or, in some cases, the unfinished building projects that were completed under his leadership).
-In these architectural pursuits Persian influence can be seen, for example, through the introduction of Persian water systems.
-The water systems were superior to those that were used in Egypt at the time, as the Persian empire was well known for their technological developments.
+In these architectural pursuits, Persian influence can be seen, for example, through the introduction of Persian water systems.
+The water systems were superior to those that were used in Egypt at the time, as the Persians were well known for their technological developments.
 Architecture is one of the most significant sources for providing understanding about ancient societies and their changing dynamics and periods, particularly those, like Egyptian society, for which there are minimal written sources to be studied.
-In this case, the archeological evidence provides greater insight into the influence of Persian occupation on architecture.
-Additionally, the architectural evidence can also provide insight into attempts at the preservation of Egyptian culture, as these Temples honoured Egyptian gods.
-Neither Darius, nor the other Persian Pharaohs, desired to completely erase the culture of the nations they conquered, they just implemented Persian customs alongside them.
+In this case, the archaeological evidence provides greater insight into the influence of Persian occupation on architecture.
+Additionally, the architectural evidence can also provide insight into attempts at the preservation of Egyptian culture, as these temples honoured Egyptian gods.
+Neither Darius, nor the other Persian pharaohs, desired to completely erase the culture of the nations they conquered.
 Darius’ rule also saw a number of revolts against Persian occupation, though none of these attempts at the re-establishment of sovereign Egyptian rule were successful.